 Clark was exposed to sailing by his parents in San Francisco Bay before he could walk.
 As a young boy he raced dinghies and crewed on race boats at California Yacht Club in the junior sailing program.
 He moved inland for a number of years to live and work in Yosemite National Park and attend College in Fresno.
 Clark continued sailing and racing boats on California lakes, as well as owning and operating marine businesses including a marina and commercial tour boat operation.
 The purchase of an Olson 40 brought Clark to San Diego.
 The boat is outfitted to cruise along the Pacific Coast and enter an occasional race.
 Upon arriving in San Diego he began managing and racing sailboats at local clubs as well as competing in distance races.
 Clark joined Yachtfinders/Windseakers to be a part of a winning team!
 E-mail Clark

 Allison decided it was time to do something fun with her life after taking a break from her 15-year career in the wine business.
 She wanted something where she could interact with people on a daily basis and yet continue working with a product she had passion for.
-Yacht sales seemed to be a natural fit, yet it came to her quite by accident.
-She had purchased a boat through a broker who not only insisted that she needed a job, but that she needed to come to work for him!
+Yacht Sales seemed to be a natural fit, yet they came to Allison quite by accident.
+She had purchased a boat thru a yacht broker who not only insisted that she needed a job, but that she needed to come to work for him!
 After learning the ropes, Allison has become a permanent fixture in the world of yacht sales.
-She has enjoyed and sold both sailboats and powerboats in the San Francisco Bay area for the past 15 years as well as co-founding Golden Gate Yacht Sales.
+She has enjoyed and sold both sailboats and powerboats in the San Francisco Bay area for the over 23 years as well as co-founding Golden Gate Yacht Sales.
 Her knowledge is vast and her network with other brokers and their yachts extends throughout the world as she has delivered boats to clients both here and abroad.
-Her hobbies include both racing and cruising.
-An active member and Cruising Chairperson of the Richmond Yacht Club, as well as Pacific Cup Yacht Club, Allison has participated in helping people prepare for the Pacific Cup race to Hawaii and gives of her time on race committee for RYC sponsored races.
-Allison currently resides in Pt.
-Richmond with husband Jerry Keefe where they keep their Sabre 362.
-She has demonstrated her expertise of matching buyers and sellers over and over again with her many return clients.
-Her goal is to have buyers end up with the perfect boat and sellers end up with the perfect sale: the win-win situation.
-E-mail Allison

 Bill started FastIsFun.
 When everyone was designing slower boats under the IOR, Bill was one of the first ones to break out and present another (faster) way.
 In 1977 his legendary yacht Merlin took 22 hours off the Transpac Course Record and neither he nor the competitors have looked back.
 For 20 years he was president of Bill Lee Yachts, Inc. and his Santa Cruz 27s, 33, 40s, 50s and 70s blazed a trail.
 Form follows function and there are 14 of Bill's boats in the upcoming 2009 Transpac.
 After retiring for the boat design and building business, Bill spent 14 years as president of Wizard Yachts Ltd, a brokerage and consulting firm.
 He was instrumental in forming the California Sled class, the Transpac 52 class, the STP 65 class and continues to get people out sailing both race and cruise.
 Bill will remain in Santa Cruz but in this universal communication era, he will bring a wealth of experience and enthusiasm to Yachtfinders.
 E-mail Bill

 The ultimate place to be is sailing.
 It doesn’t matter if it’s on a cruise or in a race.
-Maybe that’s why Dan has logged a few Vic-Maui races (9), a couple of Transpacs, a Mexican Race, an SORC, some Pacific Northwest Swiftsures and a lot of Wednesday night and week end races.
+Maybe that’s why Dan has logged a few Vic-Mauiraces (9), a couple of Transpacs, a Mexican Race, an SORC, some Pacific Northwest Swiftsures and a lot of Wednesday night and week end races.
 Cruised to some interesting places such as Palmyra, Fanning, Christmas, Tahiti, Fiji, New Caledonia and New Zealand.
 Started a sailboat charter business in Lahaina (Scotch Mist Charters), served as Commodore and other offices at Lahaina Yacht Club and was for many years on the Victoria-Maui Race committee.
-Has worked 16 years selling sailboats in Seattle WA, Santa Cruz CA and Olympia WA.
-Has had a Coast Guard License since 1970.
+Has worked 23 years selling sailboats in Seattle WA, Santa Cruz CA and Olympia WA.
+Had a Coast Guard License for 30 years.
 Is a firm believer in what Nat Herreshoff said, “It takes 30 minutes to learn how to sail and 30 years to figure out how to make the boat go faster.”
 If you love sailing too, Dan would like to help.
 E-mail Dan

 Diane Gullan, Staff